distribution/distribution/docs/configuration.md

 ---
-title: "Configuring a registry"
+title: "Registry Configuration Reference"
 description: "Explains how to configure a registry"
-keywords: ["registry, on-prem, images, tags, repository, distribution, configuration"]
+keywords: "registry, on-prem, images, tags, repository, distribution, configuration"
 ---

-# Registry Configuration Reference

 The Registry configuration is based on a YAML file, detailed below.
 While it comes with sane default values out of the box, you are heavily encouraged to review it exhaustively before moving your systems to production.